Preventing Prescription Drug Overdose in Hawai`i

 More Information About the Effectiveness of Prescription Drug Monitoring Programs

-- Prescription Drug Monitoring Programs: An Assessment of the Evidence for Best Practices, September 2012 (The PEW Charitable Trusts)
+- Prescription Drug Monitoring Programs: Evidence-based practices to optimize prescriber use, December 2016 (The PEW Charitable Trusts)